sumittiware/dart-event-bus/README.md

 ## TODO :
-- [ ] Make the abstract and more generic
+- [x] Make the abstract and more generic
-- [ ] Make sure that the components do not change the data on rebuilds.
+- [ ] Make sure that the components do not change the data on rebuilds, we can use the AutomaticKeepAliveStateMixin